 Many freelancers don’t consult with a tax preparer until several years into starting their business.
 However, the tax elections you make in your first year of business can impact your business’s tax filings in future years, so it pays to start things on the right foot rather than try to fix them later on.

 Bookkeeping is not just about entering invoices and paying bills.
-It might include processing payroll, reporting sales tax, reconciling bank statements, monitoring cash balances, tracking inventory, accounts receivable and accounts payable.
-If you are already working long hours on your business, you may want to focus your efforts on building your business instead of spending hours on bookkeeping tasks.
+It might include processing payroll, reporting sales tax, reconciling bank statements, monitoring cash balances, tracking inventory, accounts receivable, and accounts payable.

 New freelancers often save money by handling bookkeeping on their own.
 That’s usually fine when you are starting out.
 But if you are already working long hours on your business, you may want to focus your efforts on scaling instead of spending hours on tedious bookkeeping tasks.
 Instead, consider outsourcing as much or as little as you want to a bookkeeping service like Bench.

 File Your Taxes With Confidence the First Time Round